I have hair! To shave or not to shave....?

-I can still remember shaving my legs for the first time.
+I still remember shaving my legs for the very first time.
 I was 12, at summer camp and it was a group activity.
 We all laid towels down on the floor, passed around a can of ‘old spice’ shaving cream one of us had snatched from our father’s cabinet, and carefully glided our disposable razors up our legs.

 How had I missed this milestone?
 I’m a cool, hip mom, right?
 I pride myself on being open, approachable and involved.
 The thought that she would shave without discussion or permission caused a real panic in me.